 Your Website Migration in Five “Easy” Steps

 What are you trying to achieve?
 This is an incredibly important question, especially before you start the design and development process – why are you redesigning/migrating your website?
-Moving large amounts of content from one system to another can be complex and confusing, so a simple statement explaining how the migration will result in an improved site is essential.
+Moving large amounts of content from one system to another (like on Association websites) can be complex and confusing, so a simple statement explaining how the migration will result in an improved site is essential.
 This statement will serve to remind everyone involved why the migration is necessary, and will help with decision making further down the road.

 Delve into the content that currently exists.
 You will need to know what has to be done with each page and where it will live on the new site.
-Conduct a content audit to assess what you have.
+Conduct a content audit and SEO audit to assess what you have.
 Some of that content may not be helping you and should be shown the door while other content may need to be beefed up so that it can better serve you.

 I’m sure you’re wondering how to do this.
 The audit can be done by hand using a simple Excel spreadsheet, but for larger more complex sites, it would be best to use a tool like the content analysis tool provided by Content Insight; it can quickly gather information about all of the pages within the site which will save lots of time.